 Our Gaithersburg centre is headquarters to MedImmune and our primary location for biologics research and development in the US.
 It is also home to our Global Medicines Development function and Specialty Products Group.
 The modern, vibrant, scientific campus employs more than 3,000 experts in our field and is only a short drive from Washington, DC.

-Three science units with one shared goal
+Two R&D organisations with one shared goal

 An exciting pipeline